bannerKarawatha

 FERAL ANIMALS

-Foxes, cats and dogs pose a threat to the native wildlife.
+Mammals such as foxes, cats, dogs, and other animals such as the Mosquito Fish (Gamboosia) and Cane Toads, pose a threat to the native wildlife.
 Forest neighbours are encouraged to practice responsible pet ownership.